richardschneider/peds/README.md

 # peds

-Protects your privacy by intercepting all DNS queries are forwards then to a [DNS over TLS](https://en.wikipedia.org/wiki/DNS_over_TLS) server.
+Protects your privacy by intercepting all DNS queries are forwards them to a [DNS over TLS](https://en.wikipedia.org/wiki/DNS_over_TLS) server.

+## Features
-This prevents man in the middle (MITM) attacks and your ISP from monitoring your activity.
+- prevents man in the middle (MITM) attacks
-EDNS padding is also used to prevent traffic analysis.
+- prevents the ISP from monitoring your activity
+- prevents traffic analysis by using [EDNS padding](https://tools.ietf.org/html/rfc7830)